1. What's the difference between Friends, Group, and Dating plans?

 Not yet.
 Trust score is currently internal/admin-facing and not shown in the mobile UI.

-Milestones are automatic: Newcomer (under 30 days + under 3 meetups), Verified Member (5+ meetups), Active Member (15+ meetups), Group Enthusiast (5+ group meetups), Social Mixer (both 1:1 and group meetups), and Group Host (3+ successful group plans).
+Milestones are automatic: Newcomer (under 30 days + under 3 meetups), Verified by Peers (5+ meetups), Active Member (15+ meetups), Group Enthusiast (5+ group meetups), Social Mixer (both 1:1 and group meetups), and Group Host (5+ completed group plans).

 Use the dark mode toggle in Settings.
 The app supports light and dark themes across core screens.